-To the Board of Directors (Provider's Name) (City/State/Zip Code) We have performed the procedures enumerated below based upon the requirements outlined in he Department of Disabilities and Special Needs (DDSN) Provider Audit Policy (DDSN Directive 275-04-DD: Procedures for Implementation of DDSN Provider Audit Policy for DSN Boards) for the period ended related to Medicaid billings.
-We ave also performed the procedures enumerated in the compliance section below solely to assist he specified parties in evaluating the(DSN Board's name) in compliance with applicable DDSN Contracts and Directives.
-These procedures were greed to by the management of (DSN Board's name) for the period ended (DSN Board's year-end or initial alternative period) 's (DSN Board's name) management is responsible or establishing policies and procedures, and for the maintenance of records and supporting locumentation.
-This agreed-upon procedures engagement was conducted in accordance with ttestation standards established by the American Institute of Certified Public Accountants.
-The has agreed to and acknowledged that the procedures performed are appropriate to meet the intended purpose of satisfying procedures as outlined in DDSN Directive 275-04-DD: Procedures for Implementation of DDSN Provider Audit Policy or DSN Boards.
-This report may not be suitable for any other purpose.
-The procedures performed may not address all the items of interest to a user of this report and may not meet the needs of all users of this report and, as such, users are responsible for determining whether the procedures performed are appropriate for their purposes.
+To the Board of Directors (Provider's Name) (City/State/ Zip Code) We have performed the procedures enumerated below be ased upon the requirements outlined in the Department of Disabilities and Special Needs (DDS) N) Provider Audit Policy (DDSN Directive 275-04-DD: Procedures for Implementation o f DDSN Provider Audit Policy for DSN Boards) for the period ended related to Medicaid billings.
+We have also performed the procedures enumerated in the co the specified parties in evaluating the (DSN Board's name) in compliance with applicable DDSN Contracts at agreed to by the management of (DSN Board's name) for the period ended(DS SN Board's year-end or initial alternative period) pard's name) management is responsible for establishing policies and procedures, and for the main documentation.
+This agreed-upon procedures engageme ent was conducted in accordance with attestation standards established by the American Institu te of Certified Public Accountants.
+The has agreed to and a acknowledged that the procedures performed are appropriate to meet the intended purpose of DDSN Directive 275-04-DD: Procedures for Implementation , , , for DSN Boards.
+This report may not be suitable for any • performed may not address all the items of interest to a uneeds of all users of this report and, as such, users are reprocedures performed are appropriate for their purposes. sponsible for determining whether the